 Site IoRs are responsible for ensuring that site staff and participants are provided all required study-related information in a language they understand.
 Site IoRs are responsible for notifying the protocol team whether protocol documents and other study implementation materials require translation into local languages.
+At most sites outside the US, sites translate site-specific informed consent and assent forms (if applicable) into local language(s); to facilitate development of the study-specific forms, the CRM shares Word versions of the sample informed consent and/or assent forms, as provided in the protocol, to sites following distribution of Protocol Version 1.0 and any subsequent full version protocol amendments.

 Protocol team members may also identify translation needs; for example, interviewer-administered or participant-completed data collection instruments must be translated into local languages.
 For other types of documents, it is generally expected that site staff will translate the materials into applicable local languages and arrange for an independent translation certification or back-translation.
-In some situations, the Operations Center or the NICHD coordinating center may be able assist with the translations.
+In some situations, the Operations Center or the NICHD coordinating center may be able to assist with the translations.
+As applicable, the NICHD coordinating center will coordinate the translation of protocols into Portuguese for sites in Brazil; these documents are also posted to the study webpage.